fervidus/secure_linux_cis/README.md

 This module touches the:

 * Kernel settings
+* Bootloader configuration
 * Update settings
 * Firewall
-* Tcp wrappers
+* TCP wrappers
-* file and directory permissions
+* File and directory permissions

 These are good things.
 They keep you safe.